Road Trips

 Day 4–5: Ohio to Kansas

+Start your 4th day from Ohio towards Indianapolis & St. Louis.
 Now the land opens into wide plains with endless farmland and vast skies.
 This stretch will be all about peaceful & calm driving.
+The drive takes about 6–7 hrs in total.
+Take a quick break in downtown Indianapolis to have coffee or lunch.

 Day 6: Kansas to Colorado